migtools/tackle-controls/README.md

 where the `quarkus-profile=test` property is mandatory to force the build of the native image to use the `test` profile, otherwise the default `prod` profile would be used.

 If you want to just execute (again) the native tests without building again the native image, use the following command:
-`$ ./mvnw test-compile failsafe:integration-test -Pnative`
+`$ ./mvnw test-compile failsafe:integration-test@tackle-controls-IT -Pnative`

 ## Package and run locally